Travelling to Ghana Essay

 Language

-Ghana’s national language is English; however, in Ghana, you might almost think they do not speak English unless, on official business, people use the Akan languages, the most popular are Asante Twi, Fante and Akuapem Twi.
+Ghana’s national language is English; however, in Ghana, you might almost think they do not speak English unless, on official business, people use the Akan languages, the most popular are Asante Twi, Fante, and Akuapem Twi.
 I learned some of it from the residents.
 They are very friendly and eager to teach me their languages, I enjoyed the lessons I got.
-Now I know greetings and some few words of the Akan languages.
+Now, I know greetings and a few words of the Akan languages.

 What’s for dinner today?

 Well, dinner was lovely.
 I ranked this food as my best meal.
 I had to learn to make this meal.
-There was this sweet nuts paste, some veggies, rice and big chunks of meat.
+There was this sweet nut paste, some veggies, rice, and big chunks of meat.
 The combination was so great that I ate two plates.

-Then we visited kakum national park.
+Then we visited Kakum National Park.
 There were very many wild animals.
-Most of the people were not afraid of the wild animals like I was.
+Most people were not afraid of the wild animals like I was.
 People were friendly to the animals.
-When we went to the snake park, I almost ran away; I find the snakes scary.
-There were nearly all types of snakes in the snake park, the smallest to the biggest.
-We saw some lions, cheetahs, tigers, elephants, crocodiles among others.
+When we went to the snake park, I almost ran away; I found the snakes scary.
+The snake park had nearly all types of snakes, from the smallest to the biggest.
+We saw some lions, cheetahs, tigers, elephants, and crocodiles.
 This park has almost all types of animals.

 I know so much about Ghana, but they barely know anything about my country.
-Originally am from China, but I live in Colorado.
-I made them the most popular meal in China that is pasta and noodles.
-Most of them knew this, but they did not know how to make it.
+Originally, I am from China, but I live in Colorado.
+I made them the most popular meal in China: pasta and noodles.
+Most of them knew this but did not know how to make it.
 I have to say, people from Ghana learn so fast, they learned how to make noodles in just one trial.
 This kind of impressed me.

 Time to leave

-Now it was time to go back home.
-My one week stay in Ghana was great.
+Now, it was time to go back home.
+My one-week stay in Ghana was great.
 The people were so welcoming and kind-hearted.
-I gained a lot from this experience that I am yearning to go back to Ghana.
+I gained a lot from this experience and am yearning to return to Ghana.
 I got some gifts from the friends I made from there.
-They gave me some traditional baskets and mats which were cute.
-I am looking to revisiting Africa very soon.
+They gave me some cute traditional baskets and mats.
+I am looking forward to revisiting Africa very soon.